Sunshine Coast Citizens' Panel

 This Citizens’ Panel will share ideas and experiences to help inform Council’s decisions on big challenges for our region.

-Establishing the panel
+How was the panel established?

 This means we can gain a wide range of perspectives and voices from our community.